Feeding Lories and Lorikeets

 Fruits and Vegetables

-A large variety of diced fruits (see list below) should be cut up in pieces and offered every day along with nectar substitute or pellets.
-Fruits and vegetables should be offered in a separate dish from nectar and pellets and should not be left to sit out for more than a couple of hours due to the risk of spoilage.
+A large variety of diced fruits should be cut up in pieces and offered every day, along with nectar substitute or pellets.
+Fruits and vegetables should be offered in a separate dish from nectar and pellets and should not be left to sit for more than a couple of hours due to the risk of spoilage.
 If your bird selects one type of fruit preferentially, reduce its volume or stop feeding it temporarily to promote consumption of other foods.

 Water

-Fresh clean water must be available at all times.
+Fresh clean water must always be available.
 If the quality of your tap water is poor, consider using bottled water.
 Food and water dishes should be cleaned every day with hot, soapy water, and rinsed thoroughly before use.
 Lories and lorikeets often use their water dishes to bathe in.
 Water dishes must be refilled often to keep them clean.

 Does my bird need extra vitamins, minerals or amino acids?

-In general, birds eating 75-80% of their diet in the form of nectar, pollen, or pellets, do not need supplements.
-Specific vitamin or mineral supplements may be more important at various times during a bird's life (e.g., egg laying requires calcium supplementation).
-Your veterinarian can help you assess your bird's diet and its particular needs.
+In general, birds eating 75%-80% of their diet in the form of nectar, pollen, or pellets do not need supplements.
+Specific vitamin or mineral supplements may be more important at various times during a bird&’s life, such as egg laying, which may require calcium supplementation.
+Your avian veterinarian can help you assess your bird’s diet and their specific needs.

 Does my bird need gravel or grit?

 Controversy exists over the need for gravel.
 Previously, it was believed that grit was necessary for the mechanical breakdown of food in the gizzard to aid in digestion.
-This is true for birds that ingest seeds whole, shell and all.
-However, many birds remove the shell before ingesting the seed kernel.
-Birds that eat this way, do fine without grit in their diet.
-Some birds will, in fact, have digestive problems if grit is overeaten.
+This is true for birds, like pigeons and doves, that ingest seeds whole, shell and all.
+However, most parrots remove the shell before ingesting the seed kernel.
+Birds that eat this way do fine without grit in their diet.
+Some birds will have digestive problems if grit is overeaten.
+Since lories and lorikeets do not need seeds in their diet, grit should not be offered to them.

 What pointers should I remember about feeding my lory or lorikeet?

-• Never leave nectar or pollen substitutes out for a long time due to risk of spoilage.
+• Never leave nectar or pollen substitutes out for more than 12 hours due to risk of spoilage.

 • Offer fresh water every day.